anilkulkarni87/airflow-docker/README.md

 Now you can create new dags and place them in your local system and can see it coming live on web UI.
 Refer the sample dag in the repo.

   ### Important :
   Edit the postgres_default connection from the UI or through command line if you want to persist data in postgres as part of the dags you create.
 Even better you can always add a new connection.

+    Update: This is now taken care of the in the updated Docker compose file.
+The connection and the new database are created

   ```
   ./airflow.sh bash